How to have impactful conversations with your MP

 Send your MP an email thanking them for their time and reiterating what they committed to.
 Include the MP briefing and the photo you took.

-• Post your photo on social media using the hashtag #CommonGrounds and tagging @friends_earth
+• Post your photo on social media and tag @friends_earth

 • Send a press release.
 Include your photo and quote from the MP to your local media.